 SEC.
 210. Effect of Death on Pending Cases. - Pending disciplinary cases shall be deemed terminated upon the death of the respondent EXCEPT WHEN EXPRESSLY REQUESTED BY THE HEIRS OF THE RESPONDENT. [without prejudice to civil action that may be instituted by the government except when the proceedings have been concluded and the case is ready for decision, or when the administrative case involves misappropriation of public funds and property or other grave offenses.
-The same shall be decided for the sole purpose of determining whether the heirs of the respondent are entitled to monetary benefits arising out of his employment.
+The same shall be decided for the sole purpose of determining whether the heirs of the respondent are

 SEC.
 211. Effect of Exoneration and Other Penalties. - Upon exoneration, the respondent shall be restored to his/her former position without loss of seniority and other rights or to a comparable or equivalent position in case of reorganization.
-He/She shall also be entitled to payment of back salaries and other benefits for a period not exceeding five (5) years including the period of preventive suspension, IF ANY.
+He/she shall also be entitled to payment of back salaries and other benefits for a period not exceeding five (5) years including the period of preventive suspension, IF ANY.